Parasocial interaction: Body image

 Further research has examined these relationships with regard to body image and self-perception.
 Interest in this more narrow area of research has increased as body image issues have become more prevalent in today's society.

 A study was conducted to examine the relationship between media exposure and adolescents' body image.
 Specifically, researchers looked at parasocial relationships and the different motivations for self-comparison with a character.
 This study surveyed 391 7th and 8th grade students and found that media exposure negatively predicted body image.
 In addition to the direct negative impact, the study indicated that parasocial relationships with favorite characters, motivations to self-compare, and engagement in social comparison with characters amplified the negative effects on kids' body images.
 Furthermore, the researchers found that making social comparisons with favorite characters distorted actual, or ideal, body image and self-perception.
-Studies have been done exploring these effects across gender.
+Studies have been done exploring these effects of negative self-perception and body image across both male and female students.

 A study examined the parasocial relationships between men and superheroes; the study looked at muscular versus non-muscular superheroes and men who either did or did not develop a one-sided psychological bond with a superhero character.
 The results from this study indicated a significant impact on body image, particularly when exposed to muscular superhero characters.
 Research conducted by Ariana F. Young, Shira Gabriel, and Jordan L. Hollar in 2013 showed that men who did not form a parasocial relationship with a muscular superhero had poor self-perception and felt negative about their bodies after exposure to the muscular character.
 However, if the men had a PSR with the superhero, the negative effects on body satisfaction were eliminated.

 The increasing presence of beauty filters on social media has also played a large role in users' body image.
-On Facebook, within the first year filters were available, over 400,000 creators released and utilized over 1.2 million filters.
+On Facebook, within the first-year filters were available, over 400,000 creators released and utilized over 1.2 million filters.
 These filters were consistently seen by billions of viewers, as more than 150 creators surpassed 1 billion views on their content.
 These filters edit the appearance of the creator which can give a false reality to viewers.